HE-Arc/Instagenda/README.md

 ### Callback URL in Meta Dashboard
 In your Meta dashboard you need to configure a callback URI after the oauth call.

-You need to specify our frontend URI: https://instagenda.k8s.ing.he-arc.ch/ig-connection
+You need to specify this frontend URI: https://your_domain/ig-connection